Skip to main content

 3. Picking and packing

-Once an order is placed, the next step in eCommerce order fulfillment is picking and packing of the product ready to be sent to the customer.
-This means that your internal shipping team or 3PL will pick up the product from storage and package it up so that it’s delivered safely to the customer.
+Once an order is placed, the next step in ecommerce order fulfillment is picking and packing of the product ready to be sent to the customer.
+This means that your internal shipping team or 3PL company will pick up the product from storage and package it up so that it’s delivered safely to the customer.

 This is an area where human error can easily happen, particularly when you stock a wide range of products.
 A paperless picking solution, like a digital scanning system to scan product barcodes, can be a useful way to prevent the wrong product from being picked up.
-3PLs are likely to have a system like this in place which will help reduce potential errors.
+3PLs are likely to have a system like this in place, which will help reduce potential errors.

-4. Shipping
+4. Shipping products

-It’s vital that you choose a reputable and professional delivery company that can be relied upon to get the product to the customer quickly and without any damage to the product.
-There are lots of different options out there so you’ll want to do your research to see which companies can offer the best service for the best rate.
-You may find that you need to work with more than one delivery company, for example, if you want to offer a range of delivery options such as international delivery or same-day delivery.
+It’s vital that you choose a reputable and professional shipping method to get the product to the customer quickly and without any damage to the product.
+There are lots of different options out there, so you’ll want to do your research to see which shipping companies can offer the best service for the lowest shipping cost.

 5. Returns & customer service

 The process doesn’t end when the customer receives the product.
-The customer may want to return or exchange the product so you need to make sure you have an easy-to-follow returns policy.
+The customer may want to return or exchange the product, so you need to make sure you have an easy-to-follow returns policy

-If you don’t have a simple, reliable returns process you are likely to upset your customers and will not get repeat orders as a result.
+If you don’t have a simple, reliable returns process, you are likely to upset your customers and will not get repeat orders as a result.
 Similarly, customers expect responsive and helpful customer service should they have any questions or issues.
 This means that your company needs to have a reliable system for tracking orders and responding to customer questions promptly.

 New or very small businesses can often get by with merchant fulfillment.
 If your company does not yet have positive cash flow and is only just beginning to bring in orders, save your money and do it yourself until you have stable cash flow.
+Typically, you will simply integrate an order management system with your ecommerce website and warehouse management solution and manage all the logistics yourself from there.

-While fulfilling a customer order yourself can save you money, it can also be time-consuming and difficult to scale, leaving little time for other aspects of the business like product development.
+While fulfilling a customer order yourself can save you money, it can also be time-consuming and difficult to scale, leaving little time for other aspects of the business, like product development.

 That’s why as businesses grow and the order volume increases, they often look to outsource fulfillment to a 3PL or fulfillment center.
-These can take the stress out of order fulfillment and leave you to concentrate on important tasks such as product development, marketing and generally growing the business.
+These can take the stress out of order fulfillment and leave you to concentrate on important tasks such as product development, marketing, and generally growing the business.

-Third-party logistics providers (3PLs) are experts at managing fulfillment and returns and can be a lot cheaper than setting up your own warehouse.
 Each 3PL has a particular receiving process that they use for incoming inventory.
 They organize it and have it ready for fulfillment by storing it on-site rather than at the seller’s site.
 They also often have warehouses in strategic locations, such as near ports, saving you on freight costs.

 Outsourcing order fulfillment is ideal for growing businesses as they allow you to share the cost of a warehouse, warehouse management system, and staffing.
-This helps keep costs down and means you can stay flexible so that if you have a slow season you’re not left paying for an empty warehouse.
+This helps keep costs down and means you can stay flexible so that if you have a slow season, you’re not left paying for an empty warehouse.

-A third-party fulfillment center will often have the fulfillment infrastructure already in place and can also feed into your order fulfillment software and inventory management software to keep your customers up to date with their order and keep your inventory levels accurate.
+A third-party fulfillment center will often have the fulfillment infrastructure already in place and can also feed into your order fulfillment software and inventory management software to keep your customers up to date with their orders and keep your inventory levels accurate.

-Hybrid Fulfillment
+Hybrid fulfillment

-If you have different types of stock or stock that sells in different geographies or fulfillment locations, sometimes it makes sense to have a mix of in-house and 3PLs.
 For example, if you are a large homeware brand, you might fulfill orders of small items such as candles yourself through an internal shipping team.
 However, if you also stock beds and chairs, a 3PL probably makes more sense.

-A hybrid order fulfillment solution also works for companies based in the UK who sell in the US as it makes your order fulfillment operation easier if you have stock in two locations.
+A hybrid order fulfillment solution also works for companies based in the UK who sell in the U.S., as it makes your order fulfillment operation easier if you have stock in two locations.

 The key to having a successful hybrid solution is to ensure you have great order fulfillment systems and software in place to keep your inventory management reporting accurate.